 “No Idling” campaign

-As part of our work on promoting sustainable travel to and from school, the our Green Team have decided to launch a “No Idling” campaign outside the school gates, starting in the Spring term.
+As part of our work on promoting sustainable travel to and from school, the our Green Team have decided to launch a “No Idling” campaign outside the school gates, starting in the Spring term of 2020.

 All vehicle owners are asked to turn off their engines whilst they wait outside the school gates in order to improve air quality, reduce emissions and create a healthier environment around our school.